al-march/ngx-popovers/packages/floating/README.md

 #### `@Input()` `arrow`

-Adds arrow to tooltip according floating state
+Adds arrow to floating

 #### `@Input()` `arrowPadding`

 If your floating element has border-radius, this will prevent it from overflowing the corners. ([more](https://floating-ui.com/docs/arrow#padding))

 ## Configuration

 There is a configuration token `NGX_TOOLTIP_CONFIG`.
 Please, use the `NgxTooltipConfig` class to change the default tooltip properties.

 ```typescript
 export const FloatingConfigProvider: Provider = {